Roman Malinovsky: Politics

-In November 1912, he visited Lenin in Krakow and was urged not to unite with the Mensheviks.
+In November 1912, he visited Lenin in Kraków and was urged not to unite with the Mensheviks.
 Malinovsky ignored that by reading a conciliatory speech in the Duma, to throw any suspicion off of himself.
-On December 28, 1912, he attended a Central Committee meeting in Vienna.
+On 28 December 1912, he attended a Central Committee meeting in Vienna.
 He persuaded Lenin to appoint an Okhrana agent, Miron Chernomazov, as editor of Pravda as opposed to Stalin's candidate Stepan Shahumyan.
 The tsarist regime was determined to keep the RSDLP split, meaning that conciliators and pro-party groups were targeted for sabotage, while liquidators and recallists were encouraged.

 When Menshevik leader Julius Martov first denounced Malinovsky as a spy in January 1913, Lenin refused to believe him and stood by Malinovsky.
 The accusing article was signed Ts, short for Tsederbaum, Martov's real name.
-Stalin threatened Martov's sister and brother-in-law, Lydia and Fedor Dan by saying they would regret it if the Mensheviks denounced Malinovsky.
+Stalin threatened Martov's sister and brother-in-law, Lydia and Fedor Dan, by saying they would regret it if the Mensheviks denounced Malinovsky.

-Malinovsky's efforts helped the Okhrana arrest Sergo Ordzhonikidze (April 14, 1912), Yakov Sverdlov (February 10, 1913) and Stalin (February 23, 1913).
+Malinovsky's efforts helped the Okhrana arrest Sergo Ordzhonikidze (14 April 1912), Yakov Sverdlov (10 February 1913) and Stalin (23 February 1913).
 The latter was arrested at a Bolshevik fundraising ball, which Malinovsky had persuaded him to attend by lending him a suit and silk cravat.
 Malinovsky was talking to Stalin when detectives took him and even shouting he would free him.

 In July 1913, he betrayed a plan for Sverdlov and Stalin to escape, warning the police chief in Turukhansk.
 He was then the only Bolshevik leader not in foreign or Siberian exile.
-Soon after this foiled escape plan, Stalin came over to Martov's view and strongly suspected Malinovsky to be an Okhrana spy, which was confirmed correct years later, fuelling Stalin's future distrust of his comrades.
+Soon after this foiled escape plan, Stalin came over to Martov's view and strongly suspected Malinovsky to be an Okhrana spy, which was confirmed to be correct years later, fuelling Stalin's future distrust of his comrades.